NLPCC 2026 Share Task 6: The Second Shared Task on LLM-Generated Text Detection

 Submission and Evaluation

-1. Test Result File
+1. Test Results File

 2. Code and Data

-• Please include a simple README.md and an environment configuration file (e.g., requirements.txt).
+README.md and an environment configuration file (e.g., requirements.txt).

 3. Technical Report